Lyft and Uber Settlement

 Here is how your work hours are counted: They begin when you accept a rider’s request in the Lyft or Uber driver app, and end when you drop the rider off at their destination.

-- For rides that begin outside NYC, you earn sick leave at the higher of the following: your average hourly earnings (based on your hourly earnings for the previous three months), or $26 per hour.
-The $26 hourly rate will increase for inflation to $26.39 on March 1, 2024, and to $26.78 on June 1, 2024.
+• If you are not eligible to provide trips covered by TLC rules, you earn sick leave at the higher of the following: your average hourly earnings (based on your hourly earnings for the previous three months), or $26 per hour.
+The $26 hourly rate increased for inflation to $26.39 on March 1, 2024, and will increase to $26.78 on June 1, 2024.

 Lyft and Uber are updating their driver apps to manage your sick leave.
-You will be able to see how much sick leave you have, as well as claim paid sick leave.
+You will be able to see how much sick leave you have collected to date, as well as claim paid sick leave.

 You can request sick leave for: